-Any enquiries about the PhD degree should be directed to Dr Rosalind Love.
+Any enquiries about the PhD degree should be directed to Dr Judy Quinn.

 AHRC Funding: Important Note

-All UK and EU applicants accepted by the Department are eligible to be considered for funding from the Arts and Humanities Research Council (AHRC).
-All you need do in order to be considered is to tick the relevant box on the main University of Cambridge GRADSAF application form (p.
+All UK and EU applicants accepted by the Department are eligible to compete for funding from the Arts and Humanities Research Council (AHRC).
+In order to be considered, you simply need to tick the relevant box on the main University of Cambridge GRADSAF application form (p.
 5).
-Please apply by 11 January 2013 for entry in October 2013.
+Please ensure, however, that your GRADSAF form has been submitted, including all uploaded supporting documents, by 9 January 2015 for entry in October 2015.